Padakkalam

-Padakkalam is a 2025 Indian Malayalam language black comedy fantasy film written and directed by Manu Swaraj featuring Suraj Venjaramoodu, Sharaf U Dheen and Sandeep Pradeep in lead roles.
+Padakkalam is a 2025 Indian Malayalam-language comedy fantasy film written and directed by Manu Swaraj, starring Suraj Venjaramoodu, Sharaf U Dheen and Sandeep Pradeep.

 Padakkalam was released in theatres on 8 May 2025.
 The film became a commercial success at box office.

 Plot

-Jithin, Ramsad, Nakul, and Kannan are four students pursuing their BE degrees at Shri Kartika Thirunal College of Engineering.
-Before one of Prof. Shaji’s classes, Jithin’s girlfriend Jeevika confronts him about their relationship, prompting Jithin to write down his feelings on a piece of paper.
+Jithin, Ramzad, Nakul, and Kannan are four students pursuing their bachelor's degrees at Shri Kartika Thirunal College of Engineering.
+Before one of Prof. Shaji's classes, Jithin's girlfriend Jeevika confronts him about their relationship, prompting Jithin to write down his feelings on a piece of paper.
 The class is suddenly interrupted by a student strike questioning the credentials of the current Head of Department (HoD).
 In the confusion, Prof. Shaji unknowingly takes Jithin's note with him to the staff room.

 Prof. Renjith, a popular and charismatic faculty member, intervenes in the strike and publicly supports the idea of appointing Shaji as the new HoD.
 However, Renjith secretly possesses an ancient artifact, which he uses to control Shaji and manipulate him into getting into a public altercation.
 This leads to Shaji losing his candidacy, and Renjith becoming the new HoD.

 Jithin accidentally witnesses Renjith using the artifact while trying to find the note Shaji took, and reveals the truth to his friends.
 While researching about the artifact, they learn that a person can control anyone using it, just by applying their opponent's blood to the dice used for the game.
 They hatch a plan to steal the artifact to stop Renjith.
 The boys successfully steal the artifact, but Renjith discovers the theft.
-As revenge, he begins to possess Jithin, whose blood was accidentally left on a dice which Renjith recovered.
+As revenge, he begins to possess Jithin, whose blood was accidentally left on a die which Renjith recovered.
 Renjith begins to torment him, ruining his reputation as well as his studies.
-Kannan learns that the only way to free Jithin from Renjith’s possession is to complete a game using the artifact, which requires a special lock currently in Renjith’s possession.
+Kannan learns that the only way to free Jithin from Renjith's possession is to complete a game using the artifact, which requires a special lock currently in Renjith's possession.

-The group attempts to 3D-print the lock in their college’s CAD lab, but the printed version fails to open the artifact.
-Ramshad attempts to retrieve the original locket but fails, as Shaji gets to it first, but he ends up convincing Shaji to team up against Renjith.
+The group attempts to 3D-print the lock in their college's CAD lab, but the printed version fails to open the artifact.
+Ramzad attempts to retrieve the original locket but fails, as Shaji gets to it first, but he ends up convincing Shaji to team up against Renjith.
 Jithin and Shaji begin playing the game, but Renjith interrupts them.
 In the chaos that follows, a three-way body swap occurs between Jithin, Shaji, and Renjith.
-Jithin ends up in Shaji's body, Shaji ends up in Ranjith's body and Ranjith ends up in Jithin's body.
+Jithin ends up in Shaji's body, Shaji ends up in Renjith's body and Renjith ends up in Jithin's body.